 The Asterians venerate the pursuit of universal balance above all else, their very society based around this concept.
-Their disdain of warfare and violence has led to the development of technology which allows their finest warriors to fight on the battlefield without physical risk, piloting sophisticated remote drones from orbit known as Cyphers which are as nimble and capable as a living being, with the added bonuses of far superior speed, strength and endurance.
+Their disdain of warfare and violence has led to the development of technology which allows their finest warriors to fight on the battlefield without physical risk, piloting sophisticated remote drones known as Cyphers, which are as nimble and capable as a living being, with the added bonuses of far superior speed, strength and endurance.
 It was the Asterians who first warned humanity of the dangers posed by the Death Arc and tried to deter them from disturbing what lay there.
 That humanity ignored these warnings was disappointing, if unsurprising.

 The Asterian people seldom find purpose to venture into GCPS territory, but they are often reported around Deadzones, though their purpose is unclear.
 Certainly it would seem that they are most often encountered where an outbreak of Plague or the discovery of one of the ancient alien artefacts which heralds it have occurred.
 Beyond that, none can say, for they appear from nowhere, as ghosts and disappear as quickly, with no explanation.
 Attempts to communicate with them are ignored, and attempts to stop them are futile.

-Boasting THE best shots in the whole of Deadzone – and that’s not just limited to the Cyphers.
-Everyone is pretty handy when it comes to shooting.
-Along with one of the best melee units in their Kalyshi, who can take down pretty much anything.
+The reclusive Asterians may be perceived as weak due to their small and nimble frames, but they have a core of solid steel.
+Boasting THE best shots in the whole of Deadzone – and that’s not just limited to the Cyphers – everyone is pretty handy when it comes to shooting.
+Plus, they have one of the most effective melee units in their Kalyshi, who can take down pretty much anything.
 The Asterians are not to be trifled with.